wangwenx190/framelesshelper/README.md

 ## Requiredments

 - Compiler: a modern compiler which supports C++17 at least.
+Tested on MSVC 2022 (Windows), GCC 11 (Linux) and Clang 14 (macOS).
 - Qt version: using the latest stable version of Qt is highly recommended, the minimum supported version is Qt 5.6.
+However, if you are using some old Qt versions (such as older than 5.12), some features may not be available.
-- Qt modules: QtCore and QtGui for the core module, QtWidgets for the widgets module, QtQml QtQuick QtQuickControls2 QtQuickTemplates2 for the quick module.
+- Qt modules: QtCore and QtGui for the core module; QtWidgets for the widgets module; QtQuick, QtQuickControls2 and QtQuickTemplates2 for the quick module.
 - CMake & ninja: the newer, the better.
+Other build systems are not tested.

+## Supported platforms

+- Windows: Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11
+- Linux: any modern Linux distro should work, but only tested on Ubuntu 20.04 and Ubuntu 22.04
+- macOS: only tested on macOS 12 due to lack of Apple devices

+There are some additional restrictions for each platform, please refer to the _Platform notes_ section below.

 ## Build